I want to write about a most painful subject. For me, it is one I have dealt with most of my life, and that is Ableism.

 What has been most painful for me lately, is that on a personal level, someone who I trusted entirely; my priest; has entirely treated me in this ableist fashion and has not been there as a support during a most trying time for me.

 I did my best to educate this person about my disability.
 I provided information online about ACC and autism several times.
 I happen to know that he never even looked at any of it, never even considered it.
 When I brought up my disability, he laughed it off and said "everyone is a little bit crazy."
-ACC and ASD are not just "a little bit crazy" but biological and neurological disorders that make a difference in how I function (or not) and how I can show up in the world.
+ACC and ASD are not just "a little bit autistic" but biological and neurological disorders that make a difference in how I function (or not) and how I can show up in the world.
 To understand these differences is to understand me better, to be able to relate to me on my level.

 All of my life, I have been forced to "measure up" to an impossible standard, and when I did not, I was judged immoral, imperfect, broken, lazy, whiny, stupid and much worse.
 But to be treated that way by those who are supposed to love you unconditionally is beyond repulsive.
 What damage it does to the soul is unfathomable.